mbaksh01/OOPVotingSystem/README.md

 ## Running the application

 1. Find the `Published Project` in this directory.
+Note: This published version was created using a self-contained runtime, therefore, does not require the user to have the .NET 7 runtime installed on the PC.
+It also only supports win-x64.
 2. Double click on the `OOPVotingSystem.exe`.
 3. Navigate to `http://localhost:5000` to view the published application.